What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Introduction

+Moreover, to address the simple connection and error accumulation issues, we re-examine GCN's other capabilities to further classify the types of text segments.
+The existing methods~\cite{6,7,11} have used the linkage reasoning ability of GCN but ignored its node classification ability.
+When text segments are represented as nodes of a graph, segments of the same text instance are those who share similar “characterness” and “streamline” properties.
+The feature aggregation step in graph reasoning can also differentiate true positive text segments by relational reasoning.
+This establishes a backward feedback mechanism that can retrieve and suppress false detections (including both false positives and false negatives) during link prediction.
+Classifying the types of segments enables the GCN to examine the content information for more accurate text region prediction.
+This forms one of our two false positive/negative suppression (FPNS) strategies.

-To address the above issues, we develop a strategy that aggregates visual and relational text feature maps to suppress the false detection, including both false positives and false negatives.
-This is shown in Fig.~\ref{1}.
-Instead of considering only visual text feature maps from the output of FPN layers, here we propose a Location-Aware Transfer (LAT) to convert relational features produced by GCN to become visual compatible features.
-Then, a Fuse Decoding (FD) module is introduced to fuse the relational features with the visual features for generating Graph Guided Text Region (GGTR) map, which can be seen as additional long range dependency to guide connectivity and integrity of text region.
-The GGTR map can now be used as alternative guarantee for FPNS and the generation of enough candidate text segments for further graph reasoning.
+Secondly, we develop another FPNS strategy that aggregates the text's visual and relational features to suppress false detection, as shown in Fig.~\ref{1}.
+Instead of considering only visual text feature maps from the output of FPN layers, here we propose a Location-Aware Transfer (LAT) module to convert relational features produced by GCNs into visual compatible features.
+Then, a Fusion Decoding (FD) module is introduced to fuse the relational features with the visual features to generate a Graph Guided Text Region (GGTR) map.
+Since relational features are a ready-made high-dimensional representation of long-range dependency based on the relational connection of text segments, the GGTR map provides additional long-range dependency to guide the connectivity and integrity of proposed text regions and suppress false detection, resulting in more potential true positive text segments.
+The GGTR map forms the other FPNS strategy to ensure enough candidate text segments are generated for further graph reasoning.
+Thus, the two FPNS strategies decompose the overall text map rectification problem into the problem of rectifying text segments to improve their fault tolerance.

-In the text proposal step, the rectangular text segments are designed in a dense and partially overlapping manner so as to retain their `streamline', which allows flexible connection as much as possible.
-The dense overlapping text segments will also guarantee connectivity when combined with the link prediction from GCN.
-To make sure that the text segments are able to depict the `charactarness' of text, the text segment are designed to be fine enough to reflect character and text spacings (see the segment type prediction in Fig.~\ref{1}).
-We also build a weakly supervised GCN to further classify the types of text segments based on their link prediction results.
-This establishes a backward feedback mechanism that can retrieve and suppress false detection on the text maps from the text proposal layer.
-Classifying the types of segments enables the GCN to learn the content information for more accurate text region prediction.

-Furthermore, in the inference stage, we decompose the overall text map rectification problem into the problem of rectifying text segments so as to improve their fault tolerance ability.
-Instead of the route-finding process, we group the overlapping text segments to approximate the contour of the original text instance by integrating the aggregated information with both visual reasoning and relational reasoning for more accurate text contour finding.